DeveloperMarwan/blockchain-developer-bootcamp-final-project/README.md

 - A threshold ETH amount is set.
 - If the threshold ETH amount is not collected by the deadline, members will be allowed to withdraw funds that they put in.
 - If the threshold value of ETH is reached by the deadline, staking will be considered complete and the full balance of ETH is sent to a multi-sig safe.
+- The staking process is considered completed once the "execute" method on the "Staker" contract is called.
+This mehod can onlt be called after the deadline has passed.
+Please note that the time deadline is only used to allow/disallow calling the execute method.
+Prior to calling the execute method, users can still stake ETH even if the deadline has passed.
+After calling the execute method, staking will be complete.
 - The multi-sig safe is created after the staking is completed.
 The safe is initialized with the balance staked and the staking accounts.
 The required number of signatures is set to the number of owners minus one.
 - Members will be allowed to propose transactions to send ETH to an address.
-- If the required number of signatures o=is achieved the ETH is transfered.
+- If the required number of signatures is achieved the ETH is transfered.

 ## Installation and Setup:
 > Prerequisites: [Node](https://nodejs.org/en/download/) plus [Yarn](https://classic.yarnpkg.com/en/docs/install/) and [Git](https://git-scm.com/downloads)